-Clinical teams should adopt the guideline to ensure eligible patients receive consistent, accurate assessment of HPV status.
+Clinical teams should adopt the guideline, available in the Archives of Pathology & Laboratory Medicine, to ensure eligible patients receive consistent, accurate assessment of HPV status.

 - Status: Active

 - Published online ahead of print: December 18, 2017

 - Originally published: May 2018